QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Workflow
   - The duration of computation, memory usage, and power usage of the container is acceptable.
 As there is currently no dashboard to monitor resource usage, contact the VLIC team for guidelines.

-#### During workshop use
+### During workshop use
+The following should be done during workshop use:
 - Documentation
   - Gather user feedback on the documentation.
 - Codebase
   - Find out if the architecture of the virtual lab is understandable and maintainable.

+#### Workshop use milestone
+In this phase at least one workshop should be given to a group of 10 to 25 potential users.

+#### Workshop use responsibilities
 The following responsibilities apply during this phase:
 - Virtual lab owner / Principal investigator: Gathers user feedback and determines how to facilitate other users in the virtual lab.
 - Virtual lab Service operations: Gives trainings to users. <span style="color:green">Do we want a specific trainer role?</span>
 - Virtual lab Technical coordinator: Answers any technical questions arising from the workshop use which the service operator can not answer.
 Has been involved as VRE DevOps engineer during the previous stages.

-#### From workshop use to operational service
+### From workshop use to operational service
 The virtual lab is an operational service if all previous criteria apply and additionally the following criteria apply:
 - Dependencies are specified.
 The dependencies are in the dockerfile, but should be duplicated in the metadata such that a person can in theory also run the source code on their own machine after installing the dependencies manually.
 - <span style="color:green">Deployed on MyLifeWatch</span>

-#### During operational service
+### During operational service
+The following should be done during operational service:
 - Make the containerized cells and workflow interoperable with other systems when use cases for the interoperability between NaaVRE and another system arises.

+#### Operational service responsibilities
 The following responsibilities apply during this phase:
 - Virtual lab owner / Principal investigator: Coordinates the further development of the virtual lab with a scientific vision.
 - Virtual lab Technical coordinator: Ensures the VRE keeps supporting the virtual lab.
 - Virtual lab Service operations: Is the primary point of contact in case any problems arise with the virtual lab. <span style="color:green">Do we want a specific trainer role?</span>

-#### Readiness level checklist
-For the content of the virtual lab, the following checklist provides a guideline of what to keep in mind during the development and what requirements the virtual lab should meet at different levels of readiness.
-For each stage the requirements from the stages with lower numbers apply as well.
-The criterion should be implemented before proceeding with the actions associated with the readiness level associated with the criterion.
-Ideally both the team doing core development and the team doing quality assurance agree that the items in the following checklist have been met at the relevant readiness level.
-We also recommend the virtual lab developer to repeat checking the guidelines in this document for each cycle of changes made to an existing virtual lab.

-#### User manual
+### User manual
 The following guidelines can be used to determine the completeness of a user manual.
 - The virtual lab is explained from the following viewpoints:
   - A conceptual viewpoint.
 There is an intuitive description of what happens.